Dedicated Legal Representation When You Need it Most

 There are a number of laws on the books that protect the rights of workers who take this type of action.
-These laws make it illegal to fire, demote, or harass an employee who exposed the shady practices of the organization at which they are employed.
-Companies that disregard these laws and attempt to punish whisleblowing personnel can face serious legal penalties.
+These laws make it illegal to fire, demote, or harass an employee who exposed the shady practices of the organization by which they are employed.
+Companies that disregard these laws and attempt to punish whistleblowing personnel can face serious legal penalties.

 Legal Requirements of a Whistleblower

 If an individual is to be classified under the law as a whistleblower and entitled to the legal protections of that designation, then they must comply with several requirements.